-In January 2016 a large nectar sampling program of Leptospermum scoparium was undertaken in the Grampians region in Western Victoria.
+In January 2016 a detailed nectar sampling program of Leptospermum scoparium was undertaken in the Grampians region in Western Victoria.
 It was found that the lowest DHA recorded was <1,000 DHA ppm and the highest was >5,000 DHA ppm with a spread of values in between averaging around 2,000 DHA ppm.
 This is consistent with the averages reported from Tasmania and New Zealand.

 Other factors were also considered in the selection process including individual plant form, health, vigour flower size and flower profusion and most importantly total sugar which is an indicator of nectar flow.